DgnsGui/DGNS-TV-Tuner/README.md

 ⚠️ Important — Missing Packages After Cloning Spectacles Interaction Kit & UI Kit

-After cloning this repository, you may notice that some Spectacles-specific packages are missing, such as:
+After cloning this repository, Lens Studio may indicate that some Spectacles-specific packages are missing, including:

+WebKit

-WebKit, Spectacles Interaction Kit and Spectacles UI Kit
+Spectacles Interaction Kit

+Spectacles UI Kit

+This is expected behavior.

-To resolve this please open Asset Library and enable WebKit, Spectacles Interaction Kit and Spectacles UI Kit. https://github.com/user-attachments/assets/3a993d83-b515-4aa8-a03b-13d27f11c4e3
+To resolve the issue, simply open Lens Studio, go to the Asset Library, and enable the missing packages listed above.
+Once enabled, the project will automatically reconfigure itself and function as intended.

 Why?